Hollywood faces possible second strike as actors' talks near deadline

 The letter came after union negotiators issued a video saying their talks had been "extremely productive," a possible sign that a deal was within reach.

+Negotiations were taking place during a difficult time for Hollywood studios.
+Conglomerates are under pressure from Wall Street to make their streaming services profitable after pumping billions of dollars into programming to attract subscribers.

+The rise of streaming has eroded television ad revenue as traditional TV audiences shrink.

-A strike by SAG-AFTRA, which represents 160,000 actors, would turn up the heat on Hollywood studios already grappling with a nearly two-month work stoppage by the Writers Guild of America (WGA).
+A strike by SAG-AFTRA, which represents 160,000 actors, would add pressure to studios already grappling with a nearly two-month work stoppage by the Writers Guild of America (WGA).

 The walkout by 11,500 writers has shut down a wide swath of TV production and delayed the filming of movies including Marvel's "Thunderbolts" and "Blade."
 Any ongoing filming would have to halt if actors also strike.